entando/entando-docs/vuepress/docs/next/tutorials/create/pb/export-bundle-from-application.md

 ``` sh
 kubectl get secrets -n entando
 ```
-In a quickstart application, the Secret is named `default-sso-in-namespace-admin-secret`
+In a quickstart application, the Secret is named.`default-sso-in-namespace-admin-secret`

 2. Determine the admin password using the Secret name.
 ``` sh